simolus3/drift/docs/pages/docs/Other engines/web.md

 {% assign snippets = "package:drift_docs/snippets/engines/web.dart.excerpt.json" | readString | json_decode %}

-Using modern browser APIs such as WebAssembly and the Origin-Private File System API, you can use drift databases when compiling your apps to the web.
+Using modern browser APIs such as WebAssembly and the Origin-Private File System API, you can use drift databases for the web version of your Flutter and Dart applications.
 Just like the core drift APIs, web support is platform-agnostic:
 Drift web supports Flutter Web, AngularDart, plain `dart:html` or any other Dart web framework.

 {% block "blocks/alert" title="Compatibility check"  %}
 This page includes a tiny drift database compiled to JavaScript.
-You can use it to verify drift works in the Browsers you want to target.
+You can use it to verify drift works in the browsers you want to target.
 Clicking on the button will start a feature detection run, so you can see which file system implementation drift would pick on this browser and which web APIs are missing.